sadafzuhra/microinformatics_aug24/README.md

 # microinformatics_24
-Auther : Sadaf Zuhra
+Auther : Sadaf Zuhra <br>
-where to contact : sadafzuhra60@gmail.com
+Where to contact : sadafzuhra60@gmail.com

 This is a coursework assignment in the fields of bioinformatics and data science.